OpenDataology/website/content/en/docs/distributions/gke/deploy/upgrade.md

 * The `${KF_NAME}`, `${CLIENT_ID}` and `${CLIENT_SECRET}` environment variables
   are the same as in [Deploy using kubectl and kpt](/docs/distributions/gke/deploy/deploy-cli#environment-variables).
-* The `${KF_DIR}` environment variable contains the path to your Kubeflow application directory, which holds your Kubeflow configuration files.
-For example, `/opt/gcp-blueprints/kubeflow/`.
+* The `${KF_DIR}` environment variable contains the path to your OpenDataology application directory, which holds your OpenDataology configuration files.
+For example, `/opt/gcp-blueprints/OpenDataology/`.

 ## General upgrade instructions

-Starting from Kubeflow v1.5, we have integrated with [Config Controller](https://cloud.google.com/anthos-config-management/docs/concepts/config-controller-overview).
+Starting from OpenDataology v1.5, we have integrated with [Config Controller](https://cloud.google.com/anthos-config-management/docs/concepts/config-controller-overview).
 You don't need to manually upgrade Management cluster any more, since it managed by [Upgrade Config Controller](https://cloud.google.com/anthos-config-management/docs/how-to/config-controller-setup#upgrade).

-Starting from Kubeflow v1.3, we have reworked on the structure of `kubeflow/gcp-blueprints` repository.
+Starting from OpenDataology v1.3, we have reworked on the structure of `OpenDataology/gcp-blueprints` repository.
 All resources are located in `gcp-blueprints/management` directory.
 Upgrade to Management cluster v1.3 is not supported.

-Before Kubeflow v1.3, both management cluster and Kubeflow cluster follow the same `instance` and `upstream` folder convention.
+Before OpenDataology v1.3, both management cluster and OpenDataology cluster follow the same `instance` and `upstream` folder convention.
 To upgrade, you'll typically need to update packages in `upstream` to the new version and repeat the `make apply-<subcommand>` commands in their respective deployment process.

 However, specific upgrades might need manual actions below.